 Most pet Bengals are wild only in looks, not in personality.
-They do well with other pets their own size or larger, but due to their closeness to wild blood, they may not be as kind to small pets such as hamsters or small birds.
+They do well with other pets their own size or larger, but due to their closeness to wild blood, they may not co-exist well with small pets such as hamsters or small birds.

 Interesting fact: An SBT (stud

 book tradition) Bengal represents at least four generations of

 Bengal-to-Bengal breeding, and thus will be no less than four

 generations removed from wild blood.
 F1 through F4 (filial)

 Bengals are anywhere from one to four generations removed